dafu-zhu/cheatsheet/README.md

   - Instantly restores all content and settings
 - **Use Case**: Create backups before major changes, share workspaces, or work on multiple devices

-### Column Layouts

-Each column has its own independent content that persists across layout changes:

-- **1 Column**: Edit and view a single full-width column
-- **2 Columns**: Edit columns one at a time, preview shows both side-by-side
-- **3 Columns**: Edit columns individually, preview shows all three columns

-**Important**: When you switch to fewer columns (e.g., 3 → 2), the third column's content is preserved in memory and will reappear when you switch back to 3 columns.
-Use the column selector buttons ("Col 1", "Col 2", "Col 3") to switch between editing different columns.

-### Font Size Control

-Use the font size controls in the header to adjust text size:
-- **A-**: Decrease font size (minimum 10px)
-- **A+**: Increase font size (maximum 24px)
-- Current size is displayed between the buttons

-Font size applies to both the editor and preview panes.

-### Resizable Panes

-Drag the vertical separator between editor and preview to adjust their sizes:
-- Drag left to make editor smaller, preview larger
-- Drag right to make editor larger, preview smaller
-- Separator will highlight blue when hovering
-- Size is constrained between 20% and 80%

 ## Project Structure

 ```